Phoenix Mayor Apologizes After Video Of Police Drawing Gun On Family Over Stolen Doll

 The mayor of Phoenix is apologizing to the city following recently released video showing police officers pointing their guns and threatening to shoot a 22-year-old father who was with his pregnant fiancée and two young daughters.
 Police say they were investigating allegations that one of the children had shoplifted a doll from a Family Dollar store.

 Viral footage of the incident captured by bystanders has already prompted an internal police probe, a $10 million civil rights claim and a chorus of fury on social media.
-Now, Phoenix Kate Gallego says the police officers' actions were "completely inappropriate and clearly unprofessional," calling the recordings "beyond upsetting."
+Now, Phoenix Mayor Kate Gallego says the police officers' actions were "completely inappropriate and clearly unprofessional," calling the recordings "beyond upsetting."

 "I am deeply sorry for what this family went through, and I apologize to our community," Gallego said on Twitter Saturday evening.
 "This is not who we are, and I refuse to allow this type of behavior to go unchallenged."

-The episode happened last month when Dravon Ames, 22, his fiancée, Iesha Harper, 24, along with their two young daughters, London Drake, 1, and Island Drake, who is 4, visited a Family Dollar store.
-Unbeknownst to the parents, one of their daughters had swiped a doll from the store without paying for it.
+The episode happened last month when Dravon Ames, 22, and his fiancée, Iesha Harper, 24, along with their two young daughters, London Drake, 1, and Island Drake, 4, visited a Family Dollar store.
+Unbeknownst to the parents, one of their daughters swiped a doll from the store without paying for it.

 Police say they were tipped off about the alleged shoplifting by a store employee just as the family's car was leaving the parking lot, and police followed the car.
 Police eventually cornered the vehicle in the apartment complex of the family's babysitter.